 "Well-heeled and comfortable, Exeter exudes evidence of its centuries-old role as the spiritual and administrative heart of Devon.”
 Lonely Planet

-Exeter is Devon’s county town and the administrative capital of Britain’s southwest peninsula.
+Exeter is Devon’s county city and the administrative capital of the United Kingdom's southwest peninsula.
 This historic cathedral city is known for its good blend of culture, education, retail, arts, and history.
 Today, Exeter serves as the commercial and service centre for the largely agricultural hinterland.
 The city has excellent facilities for tourists, although the tourist scene does not really dominate.
 Yet, it gets voted regularly as among the top 3 cities in the UK to live.

-The Exeter St Davids railway station is the principal station of Exeter.
-It lies along the line of London Paddington to Cornwall, with an hourly service coming from the London Paddington station most of the day.
-There are also several smaller stations serving local and regional services, including St. James’s Park, St Thomas, and Central.
-The city centre is only a 5-min walk from the central station.
+The Exeter St. Davids railway station is the principal stop for trains to Exeter.
+It lies along the line of London Paddington to Cornwall, with an hourly train service coming from the London Paddington station most of the day.
+In addition there are several smaller train stations in Exeter serving local and regional services, including St. James’s Park, St Thomas, and Central.
+The city centre is only a 5-min walk from Exeter train station station.

 The central area of Exeter is fairly small and can be easily explored on foot.
 Begin your tour at the Exeter Cathedral, the city’s top attraction.
 This magnificent Gothic-style cathedral is said to possess the longest unbroken stone of roof beam in the world.
 The Powderham Castle is another historic building in Exeter that was built in 1391 and used to be the home of the Earl of Devon.

 Tip 4: Popular Destinations at Busy Times Cost More